Japan

 Smithsonian Student Travel Experts

-A Smithsonian Student Travel Expert will join the group for three to four days of the itinerary.
+A Smithsonian Student Travel Expert will join the group for four or five days of the itinerary.
 A professional in their field, they will tie in their knowledge and experiences with the themes of the program and share their insights and passion for the region during talks and informal conversations throughout their time with the students.
-Meet last summer’s expert below.
+Meet next summer’s expert below.

 Michele Gualtieri looking up and smiling while wearing chef coat and standing against old brick building